Dynamic Health and Wellness, Crystal Lake, IL

 Our clinical observations and reports from patients experiencing painful PN that support the potential value of a new device, the ReBuilder®(22) designed to deliver dual electrical stimulation to muscle and nerve tissues (ReBuilder Medical Inc.).
 We were encouraged to develop a more rigorous rationale for using or recommending this device after discussions with several or our patients and their physicians, who expressed extreme frustration at the lack of effective therapeutic options.
 Some patients even expressed suicidal thoughts because of unrelieved PN and pain.
 These findings form the basis for this preliminary study, a review and analysis of patient-generated data collected by ReBuilder Medical Inc.

 The ReBuilder® device is registered with and approved by the FDA as a 510K pre-amendment version transcutaneous electrical stimulator (TENS) and an electronic muscle stimulator (EMS )(24).
-The ReBuilder® delivers energy via cutaneous electrodes to each foot (and hand, if indicated) that is placed in one compartment of an electrically isolated split compartment bath containing a electrolyte mixture (newer versions offer the alternative of silver impregnated socks and gloves).
+The ReBuilder® delivers energy via cutaneous electrodes to each foot (and hand, if indicated) that is placed in one compartment of an electrically isolated split compartment bath containing a electrolyte mixture (newer versions now use conductive socks or gloves).
 According to the manufacturer, the ReBuilder® individualizes its output based of the physical mass and digital impedance of the individual using it which gives an unequalled level of safety.

 The very real medical advance is in the use of an internal microprocessor that analyzes the patient's current, dysfunctional peripheral nerve waveform, and then designs a compensating waveform (like noise canceling headphones) that it delivers to all the peripheral nerves from the spinal chord to the feet.
 Just as a pacemaker must imitate the waveform of a healthy heart or risk retrograde blood flow, it is reasonable that the peripheral nerves function via a very specific waveform.
 A common TENS device delivers a constant square wave that is foreign to the nerves.